-Effective from 1 November 2023
+Effective from 1 May 2025

-The East Sussex Building Control Partnership is a regulatory body that provides a service for those carrying out building work to meet their legal duties under the Building Regulations.
+The East Sussex Building Control Partnership is a regulatory body that provides a service to assist those carrying out building work to meet their legal duties under the Building Regulations.
+Building Control Inspectors and Approvers are regulators providing independent spot checks during construction.
 Responsibility for Building Regulation compliance rests with the owner, designers and contractors.
-Your attention is drawn to the terms and conditions at the bottom of this document that offer further clarity on the service being provided and what is not covered.
+Before a Completion Certificate can be issued, Designers and Contractors are required to sign a declaration that the design and finished work meets the requirements of The Building Regulations.
+A completion certificate cannot be issued if contractors and owners fail to notify the us of stages of work.

-Our Building Regulation charges are based on the hours we estimate we will spend on all activities in relation to your application both on and off site, against an hourly rate that is based on cost recovery only.
+Our Building Regulation charges are based on the hours we estimate we will spend on all activities in relation to your application, (both on and off site), against an hourly rate that is based on cost recovery only.
 For this reason, if the hours estimated are exceeded by more than one-hour, supplementary charges may be incurred.
+Our current hourly rate is £137.40.